A LLM-Powered Automatic Grading Framework with Human-Level Guidelines Optimization: Experiment

 \subsection{Baselines}

 We compared our model with several representative ASAG baselines.
 Firstly, we choose two popular non-LLM methods, i.e., SBERT~\citep{reimers2019sentencebert} with Logistic Regression and RoBERTa~\citep{liu2019roberta} with Fine-tuning.
 Both of them have demonstrated strong performance in prior studies~\cite {condor2021automaticSA,poulton2021explaining}.
-In addition, we adopt GPT-4o with zero-shot prompting as another baseline.
+In addition, we adopt GPT-4o with zero-shot prompting, referred to as GPT-4o, as another baseline.
 Compared with non-LLM methods, LLM's exceptional instruction and human-like reasoning capabilities make it a powerful method when facing complicated grading cases~\citep{henkel2024can}.
-At last, to mitigate the manual burden of revising the guidelines in the GPT-4o zero-shot setting, we implement and compare \textit{GradeOpt} with APO~\citep{pryzant2023gradient}, which is a state-of-the-art method for automatic prompt optimization tasks.
+To mitigate the manual burden of revising the guidelines in the GPT-4o setting, we implement and compare \textit{GradeOpt} with APO~\citep{pryzant2023gradient}, which is a state-of-the-art method for automatic prompt optimization tasks.